Study the science of living things

 Other costs to consider

-There are optional field work opportunities to locations such as Mexico, where you are asked to make a contribution to the cost.
+In addition to these costs, there are optional field work opportunities to locations such as Mexico, where you are asked to make a contribution.
 These costs will be in the region of £1500 - £2000 depending on the duration and location of the field trip.

 Careers & Opportunities